 A first algorithmic modelisation have been proposed and analyzed in collaboration between Nokia Bell Labs France and DAVID laboratory.
 Considering a graph modeling the network topology, and a set of routes from source nodes (modeling connections to data-centers) and destination nodes (modeling base stations) in this graph, the purpose is to select, for each destination node a route from one source node to it and a periodic routing scheme allowing to periodically send a packet to each base station without congestion conflicts between all such packets, to insure a minimum latency.
 Given maximum values of the data transfer time (about 3 ms included the computation time in the cloud in the C-RAN context) and of the periodicity (about 1 ms in the same context), in a slotted time model, the aim is here to minimize the duration of the period, with a constraint of the maximum length of routes to be selected.
-Even if the selected set of routes is given this optimization problem has been shown to be NP-complete.
+Even if the selected set of routes is given this optimization problem has been shown to be NP-complete [Ref].
 We plan to study several topologies of networks: the star for which several results are already available, the cycle representing an optical ring and the acyclic graph representing a general meshed network.
 We will try to characterize the restrictions of the previous topologies which make our problem polynomial time solvable or approximable.
 In particular, the time to transmit a packet seems to be large with regards to the size of a route.
 We hope to use this property to come up with new efficient algorithms.

 To do that we will try to use results from scheduling and graph coloration which describe somewhat similar problems but without dealing with the periodicity.